qpdf/qpdf/manual/installation.rst

 BUILD_DOC_HTML
   Visible when BUILD_DOC is selected.
-This option controls building HTML documentation separately from PDF documentation since the sphinx theme only needed for the HTML documentation.
+This option controls building HTML documentation separately from PDF documentation since the sphinx theme is only needed for the HTML documentation.

 BUILD_DOC_PDF
   Visible when BUILD_DOC is selected.
 This option controls building